Fraserburgh Football Club History

 The campaign was successful and the club was eventually formed in the summer of 1910.
 They also gained membership from the SFA, making them eligible to compete in both the Scottish Qualifying Cup and Scottish Cup.
 Bellslea Park, which at the time was a public park and used by a number of local sides, was closed in 1909 for maintenance work and to add a perimeter wall.
 The ground was then officially opened in December 1909 with an Aberdeenshire Cup tie between Fraserburgh Thistle and Ellon United, although by the end of January there were complaints that the side nearest Saltoun Place wasn’t draining properly (Nothing changes there!)

 Once the new club had been formed, it was agreed that Bellslea Park would be their home and a new pavilion was erected in the South-East corner of the ground.
 It cost the grand total of £60 to build and a number of ‘smoker’ dances were organized to pay for it.
-This pavilion was eventually replaced in 1937 with the current stand for the princely sum of £6,000.
+This pavilion was eventually replaced in 1921 with the current stand for the princely sum of £6,000.
 The original pavilion was taken down and moved to Fraserburgh Golf Club.
 The new Grandstand was opened on the 5th September 1921 with a Gala Match with Dundee.
 The wife of Chairman, and Local Councillor William Low, cut the ceremonial ribbon.
 Cllr William Low had been instrumental in getting the stand built along with the enlargement of the playing area and banking up of the terraces.
 Below are extracts from the Fraserburgh Herald of 6th September 1921. it is easier to download them and view.

 Fraserburgh’s first ever match was an away tie in the Qualifying Cup against deadly rivals Peterhead.
 Fraserburgh were victorious by 3 goals to 1.
 In their very first season they went on to win the Aberdeenshire Cup, defeating Buckie Thistle 2-0 at Pittodrie Stadium.